ODE-Construction-with-SMT-at-ToHS/interpolation/_sources/index.rst.txt

-.. interpolation documentation master file, created by sphinx-quickstart on Sun Jun 27 14:56:35 2021.
+.. regression documentation master file, created by sphinx-quickstart on Sun Jun 27 14:56:35 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to interpolation's documentation!
+Welcome to regression's documentation!
 =========================================

 .. toctree::